mountaineerbr/dotfiles/README.md

 # dotfiles
-Shell, terminal multiplexer and other software configuration files
+Shell, terminal, and other configuration files

     :::::::-.      ...   ::::::::::::.-:::::'::: :::    .,:::::: .::::::.
      ;;,   `';, .;;;;;;;.;;;;;;;;'''';;;'''' ;;; ;;;    ;;;;'''';;;`    `